CJBR-DT: Return as separate stations

 In 2009, Radio-Canada applied to the CRTC for permission to convert CJBR back into a full-fledged station, with CBGAT and CBST as its satellites.
 CJBR would once again provide distinct local news programming from CBVT.
 The application was approved by the CRTC on March 19, 2010.

 On September 1, 2011, CJBR switched to digital broadcasting, broadcasting on digital channel 45 with a PSIP of 2.1.
 However, Radio-Canada was not obligated to convert or close down this station, as Rimouski was not a mandatory market for digital conversion.

 Transmitters

-In addition to CBST and CBGAT, CJBR had approximately 45 analogue television rebroadcasters in on the Gaspé Peninsula and the Côte-Nord regions of Quebec.
+In addition to CBST and CBGAT, CJBR had approximately 45 analog television rebroadcasters in on the Gaspé Peninsula and the Côte-Nord regions of Quebec.

-Due to federal funding reductions to the CBC, in April 2012, the CBC responded with substantial budget cuts, which included shutting down CBC's and Radio-Canada's remaining analogue transmitters—including CBST and CBGAT—on July 31, 2012.
+Due to federal funding reductions to the CBC, in April 2012, the CBC responded with substantial budget cuts, which included shutting down CBC's and Radio-Canada's remaining analog transmitters—including CBST and CBGAT—on July 31, 2012.
 None of CBC or Radio-Canada's television rebroadcasters were converted to digital.